Postgraduate Course: Technology and Translation in the Workplace (CLLC11065)

-You will work with different computer assisted translation tools (Trados, Déjà vu and Wordfast Anywhere) used in the translation industry.
-The sessions offer hands-on experience in translation using translation memory tools and include issues such as text segmentation, text alignment, handling matches, terminology management and the ethics of sharing memory tools with agencies.
+You will work with different computer-assisted translation tools used in the translation industry, mainly SDL Trados Studio 2021, but also Déjà Vu and Wordfast Anywhere.
+The sessions offer hands-on experience in translation using translation memory tools and include issues such as handling matches, terminology management, quality assurance functions and dealing with different file types.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2022/23, Not available to visiting students (SS1)

 Seminar/Tutorial Hours 10,

 Other Study Hours 4,

 Programme Level Learning and Teaching Hours 4,